 IN THE WORLD

-WHICH IS THE BUSIEST AIRPORT IN THE WORLD? - MARCH 2023
+WHICH IS THE BUSIEST AIRPORT IN THE WORLD? - MAY 2023

 View and interrogate the World's Busiest Airports, with data powered by OAG's Schedules Analyser.

 The Top 10 Busiest Global Airports in the World are calculated using total airline capacity (domestic and international flights).
 The Top 10 Busiest International Airports are calculated using international airline capacity only.
 The data is updated each month and is available to download.

 BUSIEST GLOBAL AIRPORT IN THE WORLD - MAY 2023

 - Atlanta (ATL) is the world’s busiest airport this month with 5.3 million seats and a capacity increase of 7% compared to April 2023.

 - Dubai International Airport (DXB) is the second busiest airport this month with 4.7 million seats and a capacity increase of 5% compared to last month.
 Dubai International in May 2019 was the 18th busiest airport and in May 2023 is the 2nd busiest airport growing by 1.3 million seats.

 - There is one more day in May compared to April, looking at seats per day shows Atlanta and Dubai have both still increased capacity by 3% and 2% respectively.